If running this on Colab, please uncomment the next line and

 )

-<seaborn.axisgrid.FacetGrid at 0x7fb2c035fcd0>
+<seaborn.axisgrid.FacetGrid at 0x349bcd250>

-object.
+When grids are used, this function returns a sns.FacetGrid object.
 You can also further customize your plot with this object as well.
-For example, you can set the titles each individual subplot according to a template or save the figure to disk (g.savefig()
+For example, you can set the titles each individual subplot according to a template or save the figure to disk (g.savefig()).

-g = hssm.plotting.plot_posterior_predictive(
+g = hssm.plotting.plot_predictive(

 cav_model,